Land Conservation Program

 Keep logs and rocks

-Respect the dynamics of the forest, keep dead trees standing, they will serve as a future home for wild animals on your property.
-Rocks, fallen logs, and decaying woody material serve as shelter, feeding grounds, and even breeding sites for various amphibian species.
-If you flip a log or rock, return it to the same position.
+Respect the natural dynamics of the forest by keeping dead trees standing, as they will provide future homes for wildlife on your property.
+Rocks, fallen logs, and decaying woody material offer shelter, feeding grounds, and even breeding sites for various amphibian species.
+If you move a log or rock, always return it to its original position.

 4.